Photo Credit: Dave Holland

 In addition to these factors, an underlying medical condition could be causing your chronic fatigue.
 To rule this out, make sure to consult with your healthcare team.

-If you’re otherwise healthy, you can optimize your energy levels by making some small lifestyle adjustments.
+If you’re otherwise healthy, one of the ways how to increase energy naturally is to optimize your energy level by making some small lifestyle adjustments.

 How to Increase Energy Levels

-To regain energy throughout the day, consider implementing these 10 tips:
+To maintain healthy energy levels throughout the day, consider implementing these 10 tips:

 1. Get Enough Sleep

+Getting enough sleep is an integral part of healthy living.
 The phrase “I’ll sleep when I’m dead” is touted by many people who pride themselves on their productivity.
-However, by putting sleep on the back burner, you wreak havoc on your energy levels, forcing your body to rely on caffeine.
+However, by putting quality sleep on the back burner, you wreak havoc on your energy levels, forcing your body to rely on caffeine.

 - Respect your circadian rhythm – Your body has an internal clock that determines your energy levels over a 24-hour cycle.
 It’s better to work with this circadian rhythm than against it.
 To do so, get in the routine of going to sleep around the same time every night and waking up at the same time in the morning.